semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

 ![Build block](./figures/05-sem-build-block.png){ width=95% }

 Each line on the job is a command to execute.
 The first command in the job is `checkout`, which is a built-in script that clones the repository at the correct revision[^sem-toolbox].
-The next command, `docker build`, builds the image using our `Dockerfile`.
+The following command, `docker build`, builds the image using our `Dockerfile`.

 [^sem-toolbox]: You can find the complete Semaphore toolbox at [https://docs.semaphoreci.com/reference/toolbox-reference](https://docs.semaphoreci.com/reference/toolbox-reference/?utm_source=ebook&utm_medium=pdf&utm_campaign=cicd-docker-kubernetes-semaphore)